❋ 1 space left on our Spring Equinox Day Retreat! Visit our homepage to learn more ❋

 Emily began practicing yoga regularly in 2019 and it quickly became an important part of her life.
 Emily is an advocate of yoga as more than a physical practice, having experienced the benefits of meditation, pranayama and the application of yogic philosophy in her own life.
 Her passion lies in teaching yoga as a holistic practice that can be applied as much ‘off the mat’ as it can ‘on the mat’ to help people live healthier, happier and more fulfilled lives.

 In 2021, Emily became a Certified Meditation Teacher after undertaking a 100-hour meditation teacher training course with the British School of Meditation, one of the most established meditation schools in the UK.
 In February 2024, she completed a second 100-hour meditation teacher training course with Dr Keshava at Sarvaguna Yoga in Goa, India.
-She has also completed training in Restorative Yoga with Anna Ashby.
+She has also completed training in Restorative Yoga with Anna Ashby, and has assisted her delivering this training to other teachers.

 Outside of teaching yoga and meditation, Emily works as a Registered Psychologist, and she is particularly passionate about yoga and meditation as tools to enhance wellbeing and reduce psychological distress.